 Regular exercise should help to prepare you for the operation, help you to recover and improve your long-term health.
 Before you start exercising, ask the healthcare team or your GP for advice.

-You can reduce your risk of infection in a surgical wound.
+You can reduce your risk of infection in a surgical wound by having a bath or shower either the day before or on the day of the operation.